STEPHANIE GARMAN FREEDCEO

 Alexis first felt the calling to fight against human trafficking and child sexual exploitation right after she graduated high school.
 After spending a month in the Middle East helping refugees, Alexis knew the Lord had called her to help Rapha International- specifically the merchandise program.
 Alexis interned at Rapha for six months before she became the Rapha Merchandise Manager in April of 2019.

-She will graduate in December of 2019 with a degree in Family and Consumer Sciences with an emphasis in Fashion Merchandising and a minor in Women’s Studies from Pittsburg State University.
+Alexis graduated from Pittsburg State University with a degree in Family and Consumer Sciences with an emphasis in Fashion Merchandising and a minor in Women's Studies.
+She is continuing her education at Pittsburg State University pursuing her Master's degree in Communication.
 She has a passion for defending the oppressed of all nations, and loves using her merchandising skills for Rapha.

 BEVERLY MILLERDONATIONS COORDINATOR